scalaz/scalaz/effect/README.md

 You can surface failures with `attempt`, which takes an `IO[E, A]` and produces an `IO[E2, E \/ A]`.
 The choice of `E2` is unconstrained, because the resulting computation cannot fail with any error.

-The `Void` type makes a suitable choice to describe computations that cannot fail:
+The `scalaz.Void` type makes a suitable choice to describe computations that cannot fail:

 ```scala
 val file: IO[Void, Data] = readData("data.json").attempt[Void].map {